FY26 Annual Goals

 Measurement

-Improve precision and insight: enhance modeling, learning, and long-term impact measurement to drive more strategic investment decisions
+Improve precision and insight: enhance modeling, learning, and long-term impact measurement to drive more strategic investment decisions and influence the sector

 DRI: Director of Impact Measurement and Analytics